Home

 Sri Lankan outrigger fishing boat

 All this switching of wind direction means that if you choose your seasons you can sail back and forth across the Indian Ocean with the wind at your back and never leave the tropics.
-In fact, we've met several boats that do just that - they've been cruising just the Indian Ocean, sometimes for over 10 years, visiting SE Asia (Indonesia, Singapore, Malaysia, Thailand), India, Sri Lanka, the Maldives, Chagos, the Seychelles, Mauritius, Madagascar, Mayotte, and the east coast of Africa (mostly Mozambique, Tanzania and Kenya).
+In fact, we've met several boats that do just that - they've been cruising just the Indian Ocean, some for over 10 years, visiting SE Asia (Indonesia, Singapore, Malaysia, Thailand), India, Sri Lanka, the Maldives, Chagos, the Seychelles, Mauritius, Madagascar, Mayotte, and the east coast of Africa (mostly Mozambique, Tanzania and Kenya).
 If 10 years sounds long, remember that we cruised just the Caribbean, a much smaller body of water, from 1981 to 1988.
 Time often doesn't mean very much to a cruiser.
 It's one of the joys of cruising.

 We're very proud of our Cruising Indonesia page, as it contains positions, anchoring depths, and detailed descriptions of all 38 anchorages that we visited during the 3 months that we cruised through Indonesia (Aug-Oct 2006).
 We've even included photos of most of the anchorages or their approaches.
 MaxSea users can download an Indonesian Layer file to see even more information, including safe sailing tracks, buoys, moorings, and corrections to the charts.
-See our MaxSea section for more detailed download instructions as well as other Layer files (starting from Tonga).
+See our Tracks section for more detailed download instructions as well as other Track and Layer files (starting from Tonga).

 Our Galle, Sri Lanka page details entering procedures as well as where and how to get supplies in Galle, currently the only port open to yachts in Sri Lanka.
 The MaxSea Indian Ocean layer file shows not only safe sailing tracks, but how badly inaccurate the Galle charts are.